-The sanitary fittings consist of a three piece bathroom suite.
+The sanitary fittings consist of a three piece shower room, a three piece ensuite shower room and a the piece ensuite bathroom.

 Heating and hot water

 Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.